wrathematics/band/README.md

 * **Author:** Drew Schmidt

-An R package for banded matrix storage.
+An R package for banded matrix storage, including symmetric and diagonal matrices.

-This package is very new and experimental at this time.
+This package is very new and experimental, and mostly non-functional at this time.